openstack-infra/system-config/doc/source/project.rst

 Infrastructure Council
   The infrastructure council is the technical design body for the infrastructure project.
-While individuals and groups are empowered to execute the designs from the concil, major technical designs are agreed upon as a group to ensure that our large set of projects are all working together to the same end.
+While individuals and groups are empowered to execute the designs from the council, major technical designs are agreed upon as a group to ensure that our large set of projects are all working together to the same end.
 The council need not delve too deeply into technical detail -- just enough so that development